kontena/docs/quick-start.md

 * [Stacks](using-kontena/stacks.md)
 * [Secrets Management](using-kontena/vault.md)
 * [Loadbalancer](using-kontena/loadbalancer.md)

+## Advanced

+### Quick Start with Kontena CLI
+If you prefer creating a Kontena Platform from your local machine with the Kontena CLI, please follow [Quick Start with Kontena CLI](./quick-start-cli.html) guide.

+### Maintain the Kontena Platform yourself
+If you'd like to tinker and maintain the Kontena Platform yourself, please follow the [slow start](./slow-start.html) guide.

 We hope you will find this documentation helpful!
 If you have any suggestions on improving our documentation, please [open an issue](https://github.com/kontena/kontena/issues) on GitHub.